randyburden/Sequelocity.NET/README.md

 Sequelocity.NET
 ===============

-*Note that this project is currently in a pre-release state.*
+*Note that this project is currently in a pre-release state although it is already being used in production successfully.*

 ###What is it?###